remilauzier/rudo/man/rudo.md

 `rudo` [`FLAGS`] [`OPTIONS`] --shell

 # DESCRIPTION
-**Rudo** "RustUser do" allows a system administrator to give certain users the ability to run some commands as **root** or another user while logging all commands and its arguments.
+**Rudo** "Rust User do" allows a system administrator to give certain users the ability to run some commands as **root** or another user while logging all commands and its arguments.